1. What is the purpose of this document?

 19. When might you share my personal information with other entities in the group?

-We will only share your personal information with the Directors, and People and Office Manager and Team Genie roles, as part of our regular reporting activities on company performance, in the context of a business reorganisation or group restructuring exercise, and/or for system maintenance support and hosting of data.
+We will only share your personal information with the Directors, and People Manager and Team Genie roles, as part of our regular reporting activities on company performance, in the context of a business reorganisation or group restructuring exercise, and/or for system maintenance support and hosting of data.

 20.What about other third parties?